-A late payment fee will be assessed to the accounts of all students whose payments are not received in the Office of the Bursar by the due date printed on the account statement.
-A late payment fee will be assessed in each month your account remains unpaid.
-Refer to Late Payment Fee in the Financial Information section for additional information.
+A late payment fee will be assessed to the accounts of all students whose payments are not received in the Office of the Bursar by the due date stated on the account statement.
+Thereafter, should any portion of the account remain unpaid, a late fee will continue to be assessed monthly.
+See Late Payment Fee in the Financial Information section for additional information.

-If you have not received an e-mail notification of bill availability following the expected notification date noted on the billing cycle above, please access your online statement immediately through OneStart.
+If you have not received an e-mail notification of bill availability by five days following the expected notification date noted on the billing cycle below, please access your online statement immediately through OneStart (http://onestart.iu.edu).
 Failure to receive the bill notification will not be accepted as a reason for missing any payment deadline.